whyjz/ncu-env-data-science/_sources/syllabus.md

 ### Attribution of work

-- Please be careful about using copyrighted material in any assignments, and make sure you have permission/license with proper attribution whenever you use it.
+- Please be careful about using copyrighted material in any assignments, and **make sure you have permission/license with proper attribution** whenever you use it.

 - Again, do not work with other students on the homework assignments.
 They must be your sole work.

 ### Study time
-Since this is a 3-credit course, I expect you to have ~6 hours of study time every week outside of the class to get an adequate grade.
-If you spend much less or much more than that on readings, assignments, and the project, Please let me know.
+Since this is a 3-credit course, I expect you to have ~6 hours of study time every week in addition to the class time to get an adequate grade.
+If you spend much less or much more than that on readings, assignments, and the project, please let me know.

 ### AI policy
 Generative AI is allowed and encouraged (HEY... this is the power of data science!!).
 Use it with discretion, though -- generative AI is good at popular tasks (such as giving a code for visualizing a typical data structure) but not so good at giving ideas and perspectives.
 Their answers are usually very dull (if not failing a sanity check) due to the nature of the training process.

 ### Working languages
 We use English as the primary language to communicate during the class and the oral presentation.
-Some exceptions are:

-- You can use a different language in group discussion if everyone agrees.
+There is an exception, though: you can use a different language in group discussion if everyone agrees.

-- Students taking RS5046 must use English for writing individual assignments, and students taking GP5024 can choose between English and 中文.
+All writing assignments and reports must be prepared in English.

 You are welcome to complete assignments using any programming language.
 I am familiar with Python and Matlab and can comment more if you use either.
 We will use Python with the Jupyter ecosystem (including Colab) for the class demos.